scientist-softserv/hyrax-analytics-g4/README.md

 For Hyrax, ignore the Account antics and provide your own =:host_name=.

 Once I have that working, I'll move on towards testing the jobs.

+### Interfaces and Expanding Possibilites

+Given that I'm able to swap out live querying of Google with the [Hyrax::Analytics::G4::RemoteDailyReport::Fake](./lib/hyrax/analytics/g4/remote_daily_report.rb), I believe this could be repurposed for the fetching data from Matomo and caching in [Hyrax::CounterMetrics](https://github.com/samvera/hyrax/blob/main/app/models/hyrax/counter_metric.rb).
+Which highlights that the name of this *unpublished* gem is perhaps incorrect.

+Perhaps `Hyrax::MetricsCaching`?

 ## Development